MAR-salmon/Scripts/README.md

 The workflow is as follows

-1: New users should be added as collaborators (talk to Dave or Freya)
+1: New users should be added as collaborators (talk to Andy or Dustin)

 2: FORK the ECBSU-salmon MASTER to your personal github account
-  - This is your personal DEVELOPMENT version of the MASTER repo housed in ECBSU-salmon.
+  - This is your personal DEVELOPMENT version of the MASTER repo housed in MAR-salmon.

 3: On your computer you will clone your FORK repo to R:\Science\Population Ecology Division\DFD\S&E_NS\github_scripts\YOUR_NAME.
   - This directory is where you will work on revisions.